 I get a lot of questions about the gear I use to make the photos you see on my site.
-On this page, you'll find some categorized lists of what I'm currently using.
-I only recommend some of it.
-Gear is a very personal choice, and the gear I choose to own and use reflects the work I do.
+On this page, you'll find some categorized lists of what I'm currently using, what I recommend, as well as some suggestions for kits to get started.
+Know that gear is a very personal choice, and the gear I choose to own and use reflects the work I do.

 A quick note: some of the links below are affiliate links.
 That means at no additional cost to you, I earn a small commission when you click one of the links and make a purchase.
 It's an easy way to support me and my family, and costs you nothing extra!

 This is the gear I carry on a regular basis.
 I categorize my equipment into two groups - always and sometimes - based on when it goes with me.

 This is the standard general purpose lens for the RF mount.
 It’s an excellent lens, and in most respects better than the EF mount versions, especially version 1.